View weight loss medications

 It becomes easier for your body to break down the fat in free fatty acids and transport it into mitochondria, which turn nutrients into energy in your cells.
 This means drinking water may increase fat oxidation, when your body burns fat for fuel.

-Swapping your usual lunchtime Coke and after-dinner beer for a glass of water is a simple change that cuts calories before you even think about overhauling your diet.
+Swapping your usual lunchtime cola and after-dinner beer for a glass of water is a simple change that cuts calories before you even think about overhauling your diet.

-Plus, if you stay hydrated with zero-calorie water, you’re less likely to reach for a high-calorie, sugary drink to quench your thirst.
+Plus, if you stay hydrated with zero-calorie water, you’re less likely to reach for a sugary, high-calorie drink to quench your thirst.

-You might be upping your physical activity if you’re trying to shed a few pounds.
+If you’re on a weight loss journey, you might be trying to add some more physical activity to your day.
+Good for you.
 Drinking water can help make this lifestyle change easier.

 • Reduced endurance